Math Tutoring Tips

 - The tutor will actively engage you in the session by asking you questions about your material, so please be prepared for a collaborative session.

-- The Tutoring Center has laptops available.
+- The Academic Success Center has laptops available.
 However, if you need to take an online test or quiz, you must use the computers in the Library or a computer lab.

 - Ask the tutor or one of the staff members for assistance if needed.